sisl/AutonomousRiskFramework.jl/README.md

     sudo docker commit a182e68e7243 autonomous_risk_framework_with_files:0.1

 where `a182e68e7243` should be replaced with your container ID.
 The new image name will then be `autonomous_risk_framework_with_files` and can be opened as described in the section *Configuration Inside the Container* by replacing `autonomous_risk_framework` with `autonomous_risk_framework_with_files`.
 No more configuration is required and the instructions from the section *Running Carla* and *Running AST* can be used directly.

+## Alternative Download of the complete Docker Image
+Instead of building the Docker image according to the instructions above, the entire image (including all files) can be downloaded from Dockerhub using the command:

+    sudo docker pull marcschlichting/risk_assessment:0.1

+The image now has the name `risk_assessment`.

 ## Contacts
 - Stanford Intelligent Systems Laboratory (SISL)